Please get in touch with us if you require any further information or advice, there is absoloutely no obligation.

 We are proactive.
 We match tenants requirements to our properties, we don’t wait for the phone to ring.

-The four main management packages are listed below although we do maintain a flexible attitude and are able to adapt our service to meet our clients individual circumstances for example by providing a part only service or by taking on additional tasks and duties.
+The three main management packages are listed below although we do maintain a flexible attitude and are able to adapt our service to meet our clients individual circumstances for example by providing a part only service or by taking on additional tasks and duties.

 We only ever charge our commission when the rent is paid and not when the rent is charged.
 This means that it is in our interests that tenants pay rent promptly.
 We do not charge a premium for Housing Benefit tenants, the commission remains the same for all.

 Whichever service you require we will provide you with a distinctive ‘To Let’ board, will advertise in the local press, on our website and on other recognised property websites such as www.rightmove.co.uk which attracts 10 million hits per month.
-Our Darlington office is open seven days a week and you can be sure that your property is advertised in the right places.

 Before a property can be let there are several matters which the owner/landlord will need to attend to.
 If you require further advice or assistance with any matter, please do not hesitate to contact us: